 You did the hard part.
 You wrote your book.
 Now it’s time to publish it.
-What’s this?
+But what’s this?
 Vendors want an ISBN from you.
 What even is that?
-Do you need it?
+Do you really need one?
 Where do you get it?

 ISBNs look kind of scary because they’re so legal-ish and computer-y.
 And that barcode?
 Wasn’t that the thing predicted in Armageddon?
 Or Revelations?
-Or whatever?
-The Beast.
+Yikes!

-So let’s tackle two questions first, which are really the same question:
+Let’s tackle two questions first—which are really the same question:

 What is an ISBN, and Do You Need One?

 An ISBN is nothing more than an identification number, very specific to your physical book.
-It was created to help book retailers at the cash register, so they didn’t have to type in the title and edition every time.
-It also helps them reorder more of your book.
+It was created to help book retailers at the cash register, so they didn’t have to type in the title and edition every time someone buys the book.
+All that info is in the ISBN, which is encoded into the barcode, which they scan at the register.
+The ISBN also helps retailers reorder more of your book.

 One reason it’s needed is because many books can have the same title.
 The content of a book can be copyrighted, but not its title.
 Fifty books may have the same title.